catsclaw/triumphweb/content/play/blurbs.md

 figures.
 As you always make a bit on the side, you have considerable financial resources.

-You also know Milan Silver.
+You also know **Milan Silver**.
 They are from your Canton so it’s only natural that you hang out together.
 You know that they are ‘on the make’ and insist on a sweetener before anyone gets to see their boss.
 But that’s fine.
 That, after all, is how business is done, how profits are made.